-The WebHost is an entry point that defines how the processing service works.
-You can run it as either a Windows service or a web application.
-The WebHost contains the sitecorehost.xml configuration file that is a part of Sitecore.Host, and which contains the logic responsible for configuring logger and aggregation service.
-In sitecorehost.xml you can define your own commands for running WebHost.
+The ServiceHost is an entry point that defines how the processing service works as a Windows service.
+The ServiceHost can only be installed on-prem.

+The WebHost and the ServiceHost contain the sitecorehost.xml configuration file that is a part of Sitecore.Host, and which contains the logic responsible for configuring logger and aggregation service.
+In sitecorehost.xml you can define your own commands for running WebHost or ServiceHost.
 You can find more about this in the Sitecore.Host documentation.